July 26, 2024

 16. Shopify Total Sales by Bundle Component

-Shows sales data for each product included in bundles.
+It shows sales data for each product included in bundles.
 And by identifying best-selling components in bundles, you can adjust bundle composition for pricing and promotion strategies to maximize your sales.

 17. Shopify Gross Sales by Sales Channel